Krenovate-Solutions-Pvt-Ltd/CFI/docs/Single-Subscription.md

 Enter the rank of the media.
 The rank decides the position/sequence of the media to be displayed in the gallery.

-This is how the gallery items are displayed inside the program page:

 ### **Session Icons**

--   Select the Icons which you want to display on the front-end of this product page.
+-   Tick :white_check_mark: the Icons which you want to display on the front-end of this product page.
 -   You can only check 8 icons at max, exceeding which would strip the extra icons on the front-end.

 ![session icons](images\Subscriptions\sessionicons.jpg)